dananthony1/dananthony1/README.md

 - 👋 Hi, I’m @dananthony1
-- 👀 I’m interested in data science and machine learning.
+- 👀 I’m interested in data engineering and data science.
 - 🌱 I’m currently learning Python, SQL, and how to work with data at various stages of the data pipeline.
 - 💞️ I’m looking to collaborate on simple projects to refine my coding skills.
 - 📫 How to reach me https://linktr.ee/dananthony